lynaghk/singult/README.markdown

 Install / Use
 --------------
-Singult was built for use from ClojureScript, but does not depend on anything beyond what the Google Closure library.
+Singult can be used from ClojureScript or JavaScript.
-To use from ClojureScript, add:
+For ClojureScript, just add

     [com.keminglabs/singult "0.1.0-SNAPSHOT"]